RipD-006/PROJECT---04-Advanced-Email-Validation-Program-/README.md

 5) USER-FRIENDLY INTERFACE: A simple and interactive command-line interface (CLI) is available to input Email Addresses, with clear success or error messages indicating the result of the validation check.

 # Required Libraries & Dependencies:
-re: Python’s regular expression module for basic syntax validation.
+[re] : Python’s regular expression module for basic syntax validation.

-dns.resolver: A DNS resolver library used to check the validity of the domain’s MX records.
+[dns.resolver] : A DNS resolver library used to check the validity of the domain’s MX records.
 email-validator: A third-party package for more comprehensive email validation, including domain checks

 # Installation: